Magnitude 4.4 earthquake shakes Southern California

 LA VERNE, Calif.
-(AP) — An earthquake has rattled Southern California, but there are no immediate reports of damage or injuries.
+(AP) — A magnitude 4.4 earthquake rattled a wide area of Southern California on Tuesday night.
+But there were no immediate reports of damage or injuries.

-The U.S. Geological Survey says a magnitude 4.4 earthquake struck about 7:33 p.m.
-Tuesday.
-It was centered about three miles north of the city of La Verne in the San Gabriel Valley, about 25 miles east of downtown Los Angeles.
+The temblor struck about 7:33 p.m. and was centered about three miles north of La Verne, a San Gabriel Valley city about 25 miles east of downtown Los Angeles, according to a preliminary report by the U.S. Geological Survey.

-It was followed a by a magnitude 3.4 temblor a minute later.
+It was followed a minute later by a magnitude 3.4 quake.

-The main quake was widely felt, either as a sharp jolt near the epicenter or a rolling motion further away.
+The quake was about four miles deep, but it was felt sharply near the epicenter.

 Most Read Nation & World Stories